mdtanker/polartoolkit/docs/contribute.md

     poetry shell
     make publish

 This will both build the dist files, and upload to PyPI.
-Now push the changes to Github and make a release with the matching version #.
+Now push the changes to Github and make a release with the matching version number.

 ## Update the dependencies
 The package uses `Poetry` (v.1.1.14) to handle dependencies, build, and publish.
 Unfortunately, due to `PyGMT` relying on the C package `GMT`, poetry can't install `PyGMT`.
 This is the same with `GeoPandas` relygin on `GDAL`.
 To update any other dependencies, use the below commands: